drmalcs/pygame/README.md

 # pygame
-A game made with pygame - Pacman like, high score, randomised game map, fun animation and toxic green blobs (static and not animated) to avoid.
+A game made with pygame - Pacman like, high score, randomised game map, fun animation and toxic green blobs (static and not yet animated) to avoid.

+Control the player via the arrow keys on your keyboard to move UP, DOWN, LEFT and RIGHT

 Please feel free to clone, rip off, use and abuse.